 Before joining Euroculture, Lars Klein held a PhD-scholarship in the DFG-funded research training group "Generation History.
 Generational Dynamics and Historical Change in 19th and 20th Century" at the University of Göttingen.
-He was research associate at the Department of History at the University of Braunschweig from 2003-2005 in a project on "The History of War Reporting in the 20th Century" funded by the German Foundation for Peace Research (Deutsche Stiftung Friedensforschung).
+He also was research associate at the Department of History at the University of Braunschweig in a project on "The History of War Reporting in the 20th Century" funded by the German Foundation for Peace Research (Deutsche Stiftung Friedensforschung).
+Lars Klein has held lectureships at the John-F.-Kennedy-Institute of the FU Berlin and was project consultant for "Diversity and Restraint.
+European Perspectives of Power, Culture and Peace" at the Berghof Research Center in Berlin from 2003 to 2005.
 His dissertation dealt with "The 'Vietnam Generation' of War Reporters.
 An American Myth between Vietnam and Iraq".

-Lars Klein has held lectureships at the John-F.-Kennedy-Institute of the FU Berlin in 2003 and 2005.
-In spring 2007, Lars Klein spent a semester at the BMW Center for German and European Studies at Georgetown University as a visiting scholar.
-Moreover, he was a visiting scholar at Indiana University-Purdue University Indianapolis (IUPUI) in Fall 2008 and the University of Pune in Fall 2010 and 2011.
-He has also been short-term visiting lecturer at the Universities of Strasbourg, Krakow, Uppsala and Deusto (Bilbao) as well as Monash University (Melbourne).
-DAAD-U4 Long-Term Research Stay at the Rijksuniversiteit Groningen in 2014.
+Lars Klein spent a semester at the BMW Center for German and European Studies at Georgetown University as a visiting scholar.
+Moreover, he was a visiting scholar at Indiana University-Purdue University Indianapolis (IUPUI) and the University of Pune.
+He has been short-term visiting lecturer at the universities of Strasbourg, Krakow and Deusto (Bilbao) as well as Monash University (Melbourne).
+DAAD-U4 Research Stays at the Rijksuniversiteit Groningen and Uppsala Universitet.